How to Apply Polyurethane?

 7. Protect the waterproofing membrane

-Before applying polyurethane waterproofing, we must gather all the essential tools and materials to ensure a smooth and efficient application process.
-Aqviz highly recommends you use the right tools and materials always for the last long polyurethane waterproofing layer.
+First, you should provide the necessary tools and materials.
+Before applying polyurethane waterproofing, you must gather all the essential tools and materials to ensure a smooth and efficient application process.
+Aqviz highly recommends you use the right tools and materials always for the last long polyurethane layer.

 Tools for Polyurethane Waterproofing